-As one enters Nnewi from Nnobi town you will not need any introduction to know this is the home of metal fabricators and skilled technical craftsmen; from welders, aluminium technicians, refrigeration repair shops, bolts and nuts, oil and grease shops, etc. Four out of every six shops is selling or repairing one technical item or the other.
+As one enters Nnewi from Nnobi town you will not need any introduction to know this is the home of metal fabricators and skilled technical craftsmen; from welders, aluminium technicians, refrigeration repair shops, bolts and nuts, oil and grease shops, etc. Four out of every six shops are selling or repairing one technical item or the other.

 From the market women, the vulcanizers, okada riders, the apprentices and all, Nnewi is a place where women compete favourably well with male riding okada.
 Apart from the Ultra-Modern Market called the Japan of Africa for a good reason, women and young ladies delight in flaunting their motorbikes as their personal two-wheels Mercedes Benz with no apology to anyone.
-Just as the rich women drive to school to pick up their children home, so mothers ride to the same school and can take as many as four children home on their bike.
+Just as the rich women drive to school to pick up their children home, mothers ride to the same school and can take as many as four children home on their bike.

-The Monarch and Paramount Ruler of Nnewi land is HRH Dr. Kenneth Nnaji Onyemaeke Orizu III, JP, CON.
+The Monarch and Paramount Ruler of Nnewi land is HRH Dr Kenneth Nnaji Onyemaeke Orizu III, JP, CON.
 He is the 20th Monarch in his father’s genealogy and has been on the throne for over 50 years.

-A devout, Born Again Christian and skilled business administrator himself, the royal father has motivated and aided the establishment of industries and educational institutions in his kingdom.
+A devout, Born Again Christian and the skilled business administrator himself, the royal father has motivated and aided the establishment of industries and educational institutions in his kingdom.

 In this exclusive interview granted Daily Times at his ancient palace in Nnewi, Igwe Orizu, holding his wits high against age at 90, took our correspondent back to the good old days before he ascended the throne at the age of 26.
-A photograph in the palace showed the chiefs and people of Nnewi presenting him to Dr. M.I.
+A photograph in the palace showed the chiefs and people of Nnewi presenting him to Dr M.I.
 Okpara as their new Monarch before he sat on his father’s throne.

 The Monarch recalled his salary started from £8 flat month, and then grew steadily to 12 pounds, 15 and rose to 30 pounds before he left office.
 ‘I was a fairly rich man with that kind of salary at that time’ he said with a chuckle.

-The young Kenneth was called to the throne following ascension of his father, Igwe Orizu II in 1961.
+The young Kenneth was called to the throne following the ascension of his father, Igwe Orizu II in 1961.
 It was not the tradition for young princes to refuse the call to the throne because according to the Monarch, it is ancestral and only in the genealogy of the Orizu family house.

 “We don’t struggle for the throne in Nnewi kingdom; it comes to the young princes naturally whenever the reigning father journeys home.”